 Change of Life

-I had the idea for Change of Life after being diagnosed with, and recovering from, ovarian cancer.
+Change of Life is my first book.
+I began writing it after being diagnosed with, and recovering from, ovarian cancer.
 Although it was a difficult time in my life, having a brush with my own mortality helped me to stop procrastinating and take my writing seriously.
 In the book, one of the main characters has breast cancer and other significant disruptions in her life.
 And although her experiences aren’t the same as mine, the book does deal with what it’s like to have to cope with enormous upheaval and change and how you come out the other side.